UNCLASSIFIED (U)

 (1) (U) An LPR employee of the U.S. Government, civilian or military, who is outside the United States pursuant to official orders may present a valid or expired Form I-551 when applying for admission into the United States even after being absent from the United States for one year or more (8 CFR 211.1(a)(6)).
 In addition, the LPR spouse or child of such an employee who resided abroad while the employee was on overseas duty and who is proceeding, accompanying, or following to join within four months of the employee returning to the United States, does not have to present a valid Form I-551.
 The official orders must mention that the LPR spouse or child is authorized to reside and accompany the employee abroad for the specific period under consideration.
 Occasionally a transportation company will not accept the official orders to board the LPR and will request a boarding foil from the consular section.
 You should make every effort to accommodate this request (see 9 FAM 202.2-5 above for additional information on boarding foils);

 (2) (U) Use of Form I-551, Permanent Resident Card, by LPR Armed Forces Members Discharged Abroad: An LPR member of the U.S. Armed Forces (see subparagraph e(4) of this section for a definition of this term) previously lawfully admitted for permanent residence and serving abroad is constructively present in the United States.
-Such an LPR discharged abroad may apply for readmission using the Form I-551, provided the stay abroad does not exceed 1 year from the date of discharge;
+Such an LPR discharged abroad may apply for readmission using the Form I-551, if the stay abroad does not exceed 1 year from the date of discharge;

 (3) (U) Spouse and Children of U.S. Armed Forces Members or U.S. Government Civilian Employees Stationed Abroad: